-Parents who have difficulty following these guidelines are advised to contact the school.
+Parents who have difficulty following these guidelines are advised to contact their child's school.

 3. Create a positive and social dining environment

 The school will provide a clean, sociable environment, indoors and out, for children to eat their lunch.